-It is considered one of the most important architectural treasures, not only in County Carlow but in the whole of Ireland.
+Considered one of the most important architectural treasures, not only in County Carlow but in the whole of Ireland.

 The Adelaide Memorial Church in Myshall is a scaled replica of the famous Salisbury Cathedral in Wiltshire, England.

-It was built as a “memorial of love” from English merchant Thomas Duguid to his wife Adelaide, and his daughter Constance.
+Built as a “memorial of love” from English merchant Thomas Duguid to his wife Adelaide, and his daughter Constance.

-After the burial of his wife and daughter at Myshall Thomas Duguid erected a memorial statue of ‘Innocence’ carved by Thomas Farrell from Sicilian marble over the grave.
+After the burial of his wife and daughter at Myshall, Thomas Duguid erected a memorial statue of ‘Innocence’ carved by Thomas Farrell from Sicilian marble over the grave.
 But the harsh Irish weather caused the marble to deteriorate rapidly.
 This prompted Thomas Duguid to build the Adelaide church as a protective structure around the sculpture.

 And continues, under the official name of The Church of Christ the Redeemer, to provide a beautiful place of worship for the local Church of Ireland community.
-Since then the church is known as Church of Ireland The Adelaide Memorial Church of Christ the Redeemer in Myshall.
+Since then, known as the Church of Ireland The Adelaide Memorial Church of Christ the Redeemer in Myshall.

 Location of Adelaide Memorial Church:

-Below my photos taken in January 2022.
+Below are photos I took in January 2022.